vedas-dixit/mesh-fetch/EXAMPLE.md

 4. Use loading states for better UX
 5. Cache responses when appropriate
 6. Use proper response formatting
+7. Pre-generate slugs for dynamic routes

 This guide covers the basic to advanced usage of mesh-fetcher in Next.js projects.
-The library is designed to be simple to use while providing powerful features for handling API requests efficiently.
+The library is designed to be simple to use while providing powerful features for handling API requests efficiently and formatting content appropriately.